 Experiences of migration in relation to language were not necessarily explored adequately in previous Implicated Theatre workshops.
 And although many teachers successfully use drama techniques in their ESOL work, few are familiar with the complexity and transformational potential of Theatre of the Oppressed.

 The idea emerged to create a course specifically for Theatre of the Oppressed with English and to pilot a project with theatre and language experts working together to experiment with different ideas.
 Implicated Theatre worked with the Migrants Resources Centre and English for Action to establish the project which became ACT ESOL.

-As the project continues and we work towards creating a resource for ESOL teachers to be launched at the end of the year, this discussion launched an interim report by English for Action’s Becky Winstanley, that describes the work we did during the pilot of the ACT ESOL project but also hopes to inspire other teachers to try out and develop this work in their own contexts.
-The digital version of the report is avaialble to download below.
+This discussion launched an interim report by English for Action’s Winstanley, which describes the work we did during the pilot of the ACT ESOL project but also hopes to inspire other teachers to try out and develop this work in their own contexts.
+The digital version of the report is available to download below.

 Implicated Theatre have worked since October 2011 including collaborations with the Migrants Resource Centre, UNITE’s Hotel Workers union and Justice for Domestic Workers with theatre director Frances Rifkin.
 The experimental workshops explore the relationships between political speech and action, the self and the collective, voice and silence.
 Forming close relationships with migrant’s rights groups and unions, Implicated Theatre creates theatrical interventions inspired by real-life struggle, and highlighting issues of social justice.